You guys never cease to amaze me.

 Or so you told me.
 Now, apparently, you don't mind me comparing Wall Street to the IRS on steroids.
 You took me to task for understating the case -- for trivializing the real cost to you as an investor, at least on a percentage basis.

 And you're right.
-John Bogle -- the founder of Vanguard Funds, of all people -- makes the case bluntly in his new book, The Battle for the Soul of Capitalism.
+John Bogle -- the founder of Vanguard Funds, of all people -- makes the case bluntly in his recent book, The Battle for the Soul of Capitalism.
 Bogle shows how you don't need blowout returns (like in my superstock '90s example) to make the case against mutual funds ... you need time.
 Here's why.

 Beware the "Tyranny of Compounding"